Bitlancer/strings-deploy-toolkit/README.md

 ## How it works

 *This section is focused on how this framework works.
-For a description of how deploy works within Strings, visit the [Strings documentation repository](github.com/Bitlancer/strings-documentation).*
+For a high-level description on how application deployment works within Strings, visit the [Strings documentation repository](github.com/Bitlancer/strings-documentation).*

 1) Strings executes `remoteexec.sh` on one of your Jump servers passing it a series of parameters about the the application. `remoteexec.sh` will load some shared code, parse the parameters, acquire the deploy lock, and pass control off to the application deploy logic in `app.inc`.